w3f/polkadot-wiki/docs/build-oracle.md

 When using an oracle in your application you should be aware of the benefits and risks that are baked into its specific model.
-As the Polkadot ecosystem develops and oracle parachains begin to appear, this article will be updated with a comparison of the different solutions and the benefits each provides.
+As the Polkadot ecosystem develops and oracle parachains begin to appear, this article will be updated with a comparison of the different solutions and the drawbacks and benefits each provides.

 [schellingcoin]: https://blog.ethereum.org/2014/03/28/schellingcoin-a-minimal-trust-universal-data-feed/
 [chainlink]: https://polkadot.network/chainlink-reaches-milestone-with-polkadot/